Download (PDF: 798 KB)

-NFIP’s authority to provide flood insurance is currently scheduled to expire on September 30, 2020.
+NFIP’s authority to provide flood insurance is currently set to expire at midnight on Thursday, September 30, 2021.
 NAR is making every effort to secure a long-term reauthorization of the program.
-Here are answers to frequently asked questions about what this means for upcoming closings and several proactive steps your clients can take in the interim.
+Here are answers to frequently asked questions about what this means for upcoming closings and several proactive steps your clients can take in the meantime.

 What is the latest?

 Congress is expected to attach an NFIP extension to a continuing budget resolution keeping the federal government operating after September 30.
 NAR is urging the longest extension possible while Congress continues working toward a 5-year reauthorization and reform measure.

 - NAR is in regular communication with Congressional leaders and the White House about the NFIP.

 - NAR is coordinating with a broad coalition of industry groups to support a long-term reauthorization.

 - Flood insurance has been a talking point for meetings with members of Congress over the past year.

 - Hundreds of members of Congress were contacted about NFIP’s importance to every state in the U.S.